n2cms/n2cms/docs/n2_readme.txt

 EXAMPLES

-There are a bunch of examples in the Examples src/Examples directory of the source code package.
+There are a bunch of examples in the Examples "examples" directory of the source code package.
 To run them you need to copy the compiled output of the core project and the edit interface into the example's web roots.
 Prepare_Dependencies-vs2008.bat should do this for you.
 The examples: